This is a step-by-step guide for Microsoft teams administrator.

 - On the Microsoft Teams settings screen that opens, set the toggle to On if you want to enable Microsoft Teams for your organization, and then click Save.

 - You can control which users in your organization can use Microsoft Teams.
-By default, Office 365 Group creation is enabled in Exchange Online.
+By default, Microsoft 365 Group creation is enabled in Exchange Online.
 But, there are a couple of ways admins can limit the creation of new groups to specific users.

 - Every Exchange Online user has an OWA mailbox policy that governs what they can and can’t do with their mailbox.
 By using the Set-OwaMailboxPolicy cmdlet, you can configure the GroupCreationEnabled parameter to be $true for users who are allowed to create groups and $false for users who are not authorized to create groups.
 At this time, the only way to update the mailbox policy is through Windows PowerShell.